Introduction to Utilization Management

 There are myriad reasons why insurers deny coverage, but here are the most common (5, 9):

-• Benefit denial/contract exclusion: Benefit denials focus on the patient’s benefits to which he is entitled under the patient’s agreement with the health insurance company.
-For example, most insurance companies do not cover patient fertility treatments or aesthetic surgeries, so these services would be denied by the insurance company.
-Having services performed at facilities that are not in the insurer’s network can also be denied.
+• Benefit denial/contract exclusion: Benefit denials focus on the patient’s entitlements under the patient’s agreement with the health insurance company.
+For example, most insurance companies do not cover fertility treatments or aesthetic surgeries, so they would deny these services.
+Services performed at facilities not in the insurer’s network can also be rejected.

 • Medical necessity denial: These focus on the patient’s need for a specific service.
-For example, a patient sustains a minor head trauma with no signs of complication on the physical exam, but the emergency room physician orders a magnetic resonance imagery (MRI) diagnostic procedure.
-The insurance company reviews the claim and finds that the MRI was not medically necessary, and thus denies the patient’s claim.
+For example, a patient sustains a minor head trauma with no signs of complication on the physical exam, but the emergency room physician orders a magnetic resonance imaging (MRI) diagnostic procedure.
+The insurance company reviews the claim and finds that the MRI was not medically necessary, thus denying the patient’s claim.

-• Unproven/investigational treatment denial: Services that are deemed unproven or investigational are often denied by insurance companies because they do not yet have a track record that validates their efficacy or necessity.
+• Unproven/investigational treatment denial: Insurance companies often deny services that are deemed unproven or investigational because they do not yet have a track record that validates their efficacy or necessity.

-• Documentation error denial: Clinician documentation that includes errors, or missing or incomplete information, can cause insurance companies to deny the claim.
+• Documentation error denial: Clinician documentation that includes errors, omissions, or incomplete information can cause insurance companies to deny the claim.

 Ask yourself...